 As part of the Northern Blvd.-Van Rensselaer/Rt.
 377 bicycle lane network, an additional 0.3 miles of buffered lanes are now open on Shaker Rd.
-(It’s “Albany-Shaker Rd.” in the Town of Colonie and “Shaker Rd.” in Albany.)
+(It’s “Albany-Shaker Rd.” in the Town of Colonie and “Shaker Rd.” and then Loudinville Rd. in Albany.

-The 6 ft. lanes have a 3-ft painted buffer.
+The 6 ft. lanes have a 3-ft painted buffer but on the driving lane side.
 These facilitate the ride down (or up) the hill by Memorial Hospital to and from Broadway.
 The lanes also should reduce petrovehicles speeds on this busy route.
 Eventually the lanes will continue the additional 0.5 miles to Broadway.

 Below is an inventory of installed bicycle lanes in the City of Albany.
 Please report any change/corrections to email@example.com

 - Partridge St. – Allen St. 0.4 (2016 completion)

 - Partridge St. – Willet St. 0.9 (2018 completion)